amit4mchiba/Glycyrrhiza-uralensis-strain-308-19-genome/README.md

 # Glycyrrhiza-uralensis-strain-308-19-genome
-The repository contains scripts, supplementary datasets, G. uralensis Pathway database, genome assembly datasets and scripts used to run the analysis
+The repository contains scripts, supplementary datasets, G. uralensis Pathway database, genome assembly datasets and scripts used to run the analysis.
+The Glurcyc_database.tar.gz is the pathway database generated using pathologic tool, and can be used to visualize the metabolic pathways in the Pathway tool software.
+We will work towards making the database available through PMN